-Welcome to the Andrew Jackson Centre in Boneybefore.
+Andrew Jackson Centre is located in Boneybefore, Carrickfergus.

 Boneybefore was a small village outside Carrickfergus where a family by the name of Donaldson had a 40 acre farm making butter, cheese, selling milk.
 The thatched cottage, built in 1750, is where the Donaldson family lived until the 1970’s when the last Donaldson passed away and Carrickfergus Borough Council bought it with a view to turning it into a museum.
 About 200 yards down the road where the blue plaque is, a family by the name of Jackson lived in a small two room cottage.